YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 <!--[![Glimpse][product-screenshot]](https://github.com/yuvrajraghuvanshis/WhatsApp-Key-Database-Extractor)-->

 This project is inspired by [EliteAndroidApps/WhatsApp-Key-DB-Extractor](https://github.com/EliteAndroidApps/WhatsApp-Key-DB-Extractor).
-Since Android v4.0+ Google has removed adb backup  and apps no longer supported being abcked up by "adb backup -f myApp.ab -apk com.foobar.app".
+Since Android v4.0+ Google has removed adb backup and apps no longer supported being backed up by "adb backup -f myApp.ab -apk com.foobar.app".
 However there is one catch in this scenario and that is some old version of many apps including WhatsApp support that to this day, and that's the idea...

 The idea is to install "Legacy Version" of WhatsApp on you device via adb and use "adb backup"  to fetch files from "/data/data/com.whatsapp" folder which includes both the 'key' and 'msgstore.db' (non encrypted) file and after that restore current WhatsApp.